Dismal Brook Wildlife Preserve

 * Due to poor cell signal at the Dismal Brook Wildlife Preserve, we suggest downloading this map before you arrive.

-As you walk this trail, track your progress and location using Avenza Maps®, a free app to view maps, even while offline.
 The Granby Land Trust has several trail maps available for download, including this one, for use in the app.

 With two birding/wildlife observation platforms on the North and South Marshes, the Dismal Brook Wildlife Preserve is an excellent spot for birding.
 Download a checklist of birds that have been identified on the Preserve to date (recorded by John Weeks, April, 2021).